benurb/html-loader-escape-bug/readme.md

 Execute `npm i && npm run build` and look at the two generated html files.

-Expected result for both files (look at the quotes in the ld+json):
+Expected result for both files (look at the quotes inside the script tags):

 ```html
 <!DOCTYPE html>